 In the vast majority of cases, it’s not worth working with a credit repair organization.
 There are too many ways for it to go wrong.
 People who work with credit repair services open themselves up to:

-- Paying significant fees for any minor results
+- Paying significant fees for only minor results

-- Working with scam artists or illegitimate companies
+- Accidentally working with scam artists or illegitimate companies

 In any case, credit repair companies can’t take any action that consumers couldn’t.
 They have no special knowledge, connections, or leverage, and they often do a worse job of negotiating than most people would do for themselves.